A Polymer Chain with Dipolar Active Forces in Connection to Spatial Organization of Chromatin: Introduction

 Interphase chromatin are organized into transcriptionally active and inactive regions.
-Transcriptionally active regions, referred to as euchromatin, are loosely packed, whereas transcriptionally inactive regions, called heterochromatin, are tightly packed \cite{papantonis2013transcription}.
+Transcriptionally active regions, referred to as euchromatin, are loosely packed, whereas transcriptionally inactive regions, called heterochromatin, are tightly packed \cite{papantonis2013transcription}, \cite{shi2018interphase}.
 In a recent study, transcriptionally active regions are characterized by an effective temperature in which a Brownian-like random force is acting on chromosomes in addition to thermal noise \cite{agrawal2020nonequilibrium,chubak2022active}.
-Weber $et. al.$ argued that random motions of chromatin loci are driven by the ATP-dependent fluctuations which behave like thermal fluctuations but with a greater magnitude and steeper temperature-dependence \cite{weber2012nonthermal}.
-However, the active noises described in these models randomize the global structure of chromatin chain more efficiently as compared to the thermal noise and shorten the spatial correlation at a sufficiently large time \cite{liu2018chain}.
+Weber $et. al.$ argued that random motions of chromatin loci in $E.$ $Coli$ are driven by the ATP-dependent fluctuations which behave like thermal fluctuations but with a greater magnitude \cite{weber2012nonthermal}.
+However, Liu $et.\,\, al.$ showed that the enhanced thermal like fluctuations due to activity randomize the global structure of chromatin chain more efficiently as compared to the thermal noise and shorten the spatial correlation at a sufficiently large time \cite{liu2018chain}.
 On contrary, Zidovska $et.\,\,al.$ demonstrated two types of chromatin motion experimentally: a fast local motion previously observed by tracking the motion of chromosomal loci and a slower large-scale motion in which collective motions of chromatin are seen to be coherent beyond the boundaries of chromosome territories, over micrometer-scale regions and seconds \cite{zidovska2013micron}.
 To explain the correlated motions of chromatin, Saintillan $et.\,\,al.$ constructed a flexible polymer model with long-range hydrodynamic interactions that is driven by active force dipoles \cite{saintillan2018extensile}.
 In their model, they obtained strong correlated motion for extensile activity, but not in the cases of passive and contractile activity \cite{mahajan2022self}.
 In another study, Liu $et.\,\,al.$ modelled the chromatin as active flexible polymer subjected to extensile and contractile monopoles \cite{liu2021dynamic}.
 They showed that both the extensile and contractile monopoles generate correlated motion without the hydrodynamic interactions and the contractile system exhibits larger displacements than the extensile one.
 Other theoretical models of active polymers have also been proposed in connection to chromosomal dynamics.
-Some of these models have focused on semiflexible \cite{ghosh2014dynamics} or flexible polymer \cite{put2019active} chains subject to correlated noise.
+Some of these models have focused on semiflexible \cite{ghosh2014dynamics} or flexible polymer \cite{put2019active} chains subject to correlated noise or an active force parallel to the backbone of the chain \cite{bianco2018globule}.
 Hence, the dynamics is superdiffusive in such models.
-However, superdiffusion has yet to be observed in the context of chromosomal dynamics. \\
+A recent study in mouse embryonic stem cells showed that differentiated chromatin moves by an apparent free diffusion, while the undifferentiated one behaves superdiffusively \cite{eshghi2021interphase}. \\